shin-math/I97aepEtbpPOMizq/README.md

 Duration is highly correlated with target (y) because the longer the call, the higher the chance of subscription.
 In a real-world predictive scenario, duration is unknown before the call starts, so using it would be data leakage.
 Dropped duration to make predictions realistic and deployable.
+Contact is also dropped because of the unknown values.

 # Step 3: Baseline Model Training